 CHEP has recently held a number of forums with their customer base and have provided information on their new developments.
 One of these areas is in technology.

 Loscam have also been active in developing their Loscam Online application.
-Their v4 version is being used for new accounts.
-Their older version is still in use as is their desktop based HMS system.
+Their v4 version is now being used although there are some customers still using their desktop based HMS system.

 PalletWatch is a web based application which can handle CHEP and Loscam equipment.
-PalletWatch is widely used throughout Australia and is used by such well known companies as Star Track, Target, GPC, Toll Group, Bostik, Staples and many more.
-More information can be found by clkicking on the following link – PalletWatch.
+PalletWatch is widely used throughout Australia and is used by such well known companies as Star Track, Target, GPC, Toll Group, Bostik, Winc and many more.
+More information can be found by clicking on the following link – PalletWatch.